Theranos: Valuation

-Books and documentaries
+Books, documentaries, and miniseries

 John Carreyrou, a Wall Street Journal journalist whose work exposed Theranos, published a book-length treatment in May 2018 titled Bad Blood: Secrets and Lies in a Silicon Valley Startup.
 A film version was reportedly scheduled for release in 2020, starring Jennifer Lawrence as Holmes, written by Vanessa Taylor and directed by Adam McKay.
 In January 2022, McKay stated that preparations for the film had resumed, and that Lawrence was working on learning Holmes's speech pattern.
 However, in November 2022, Lawrence announced she would no longer be involved with the project.

 In January 2019, ABC News Nightline released a podcast and documentary about the Holmes/Theranos story called The Dropout.

-A miniseries with the same name, based on the eponymous podcast, premiered on Hulu in the US, Star+ in Latin America and Disney+ internationally in March 2022, with Amanda Seyfried as Holmes.
+A biographical miniseries with the same name, based on the eponymous podcast, premiered on Hulu in the US, Star+ in Latin America and Disney+ internationally in March 2022, with Amanda Seyfried as Holmes.

 Also in January 2019, a documentary film entitled The Inventor: Out for Blood in Silicon Valley about Holmes and Theranos was released.
-Directed by Alex Gibney, it made its debut at the Sundance Film Festival and was released to the general public in March 2019 on HBO platforms.
+Directed by Alex Gibney, it made its debut at the Sundance Film Festival and was released March 2019 on HBO platforms.

+You Can See Everything, a documentary in which Elizabeth Holmes and partner Billy Evans invited filmmaker Nathan Fielder and co-director Lance Oppenheim to spend time with them, will be released on October 16, 2026.